MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1468-Agricultural-Conservation-Easement-Program/subpart-B-Agricultural-Land-Easements/section-1468.20.md

 (4) Have their records established in the USDA customer records system.

-(d) *Land eligibility.* (1) Land will only be considered eligible for enrollment in ACEP-ALE based on NRCS determination that such private or Tribal agricultural land, including land on a farm or ranch that -
+(d) *Land eligibility.* (1) Land will only be considered eligible for enrollment in ACEP-ALE based on NRCS determination that such private or Tribal agricultural land, including land on a farm or ranch that—

 (i) Is subject to a written pending offer by an eligible entity or part of an approved buy-protect-sell transaction;